-Lucas Sabalka is an applied mathematician at Nebraska Global in Lincoln.
+Lucas Sabalka is an applied mathematician at Ocuvera in Lincoln.
 He graduated from UNL with majors in Mathematics, Computer Science, and History and minors in Physics and Psychology.

 Barbara Zach is executive director of Lincoln’s Symphony Orchestra.
 She graduated from UNL with majors in Mathematics and Piano Performance.

 The Department of Mathematics and the College of Arts and Sciences believes that you can go just about anywhere with a degree in Mathematics.
 To help you develop your after graduation plans, we have several resources to help you.